s-0-p-h-i-a/Flywheel_RPM_Hall_Sensor/Build_and_Test_Plan.md

 - Crimp insulation sleeves
 - Electrical tape
 - Zip ties
+- Jumper wires or Dupont wires (see build plan)

 ---
 ## ✅ Build plan:

+ ⚠️ Never work on cables when connected to any power source

+Note: crimp insulation sleeves will be used to cover splices.
+Always make sure the splices are shorter than the metal tubing in the tips, adapt stripped wires length accordingly if needed.
+### Splice 1: USB-A <-> Hi-Fi
-1. Strip USB-A cable, separate and strip power and GND wires
+1. Strip USB-A power and GND cables (±1.5cm), cut USB-A signal cables.
+More length needs to be exposed on the thinner USB wires to account for the thicker hi-fi cable wires
-2. Separate and strip power and GND wires on hi-fi cable
+2. Separate and strip hi-fi power and GND wires (±1cm)
+3. Twist exposed copper/metal wires separately
-3. Twist exposed copper wires together
+4. Twist exposed wires together (pigtails)
-4. Cover with crimp sleeve (with slack for the wires to prevent strain)
+5. Cover with insulation sleeve
-5. Use electrical tape and zip ties as needed to reinforce the splice
+6. Use electrical tape and zip ties to fully cover and reinforce the splice, including tube (be careful with mechanical strain when tightening zip ties)
+7. Expose ±0.8cm off other end of spliced hi-fi cables, twist and form a hook small enough for multimeter probes to fit in neatly:
+	- Use hooks to nest multimeter probes for testing before continuing
+	- Reading should be stable ±5V using this method

+Depending on the hi-fi wires' thickness, they can be slotted into female Dupont wire ends.
+In that case:
+- If they can be slotted far enough into the Duponts for good contact:
+	- Isolate and secure the connections with electrical tape (use zip ties if needed to fully seal, mind the mechanical strain).

+If that does not work, as was the case for me:
+### Splice 2: Hi-Fi <-> Jumper Wire
+1. Slip insulation sleeves on hi-fi power and GND
+2. Expose more wire off hi-fi cables (±1.5cm)
+3. Twist exposed wires
+4. 'Pigtail' hi-fi wires around jumper wire tip
+5. Slip insulation sleeve over the splice
+	- Note: splice may not fit neatly into the metal casing right away, in my case pushing the jumper wire in was needed
+6. Making sure insulation sleeve stays over splice + splice stays together, use electrical tape to immobilise and cover splice (incl. tube)
+7. Use zip ties to fully seal and reinforce

 ---
 ## Test plan:

 ### ✅ Test A: Splice test
-1. Strip small section of the hi-fi cables
-2. Connect USB wall adapter to spliced cable and plug it
+1. Connect USB wall adapter to spliced USB+hi-fi cables and plug it
-3. Use multimeter to test via short exposed copper wires
+2. Immobilise jumper wire ends, test with multimeter probes

 If there are issues: try using another wall adapter (same V and A).